stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

       - title: "Create an IAM role for Stitch"
         anchor: "create-stitch-iam-role"
         content: |
+          {% include note.html type="single-line" content="**Note**: To complete this step, you need the following AWS IAM permissions: `CreateRole` and `AttachRolePolicy`.
+Refer to [Amazon's documentation](https://docs.aws.amazon.com/IAM/latest/APIReference/API_Operations.html) for more info." %}

           In this step, you'll create an IAM role for Stitch and apply the IAM policy from the previous step.
 This will ensure that Stitch is visible in any logs and audits.

           To create the role, you'll need the **Account ID** and **External ID** values provided on the Stitch **Grant Access to Your Bucket** page.